qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 background-image: "https://live.staticflickr.com/65535/50237921938_0e9dc8978a_k.jpg"
 ---

+## Common data/metadata issues?

+It's common for data to be missing metadata.
+We often see:

+* CRS information missing
+* Flag values (e.g. `NoData`) not set
+* In a format without metadata support

+It's also not uncommon for data or metadata to be incorrect or in conflict with the dataset's user guide.
+Fixing these issues requires thought and judgement calls.

 ## What tool should I use?

 The best one for the job.
 Explore the alternatives available in the ecosystem you want to work!

+* GUI-based GIS tools (QGIS!) are useful for visualization of data, especially in comparison with other layers like a basemap.
+* Command-line tools are especially useful for getting a quick answer.
+* Language-specific (e.g., Python) tools are good for automations or research code.

 ::: {.notes}
 You may recognize this slide from the "data inspection" deck.

-Tool selection is context-dependent.

-Command-line tools are especially useful for getting a quick answer.

-Language-specific tools are good for automations or research code.
 These examples use Python because that is what we are most familiar with, but explore your preferred ecosystem and you will find equivalents.
 :::